A Simple Guide to Hair Structure: The Cuticle, Cortex & Medulla

 To read my post on wave pattern, click here.

-To conclude, understanding the anatomy of your hair is important for making informed decisions about hairstyles and hair care.
+To conclude, understanding the structure of your hair is important for making informed decisions about hairstyles and hair care.

 Every strand of hair is made up of three layers: the cuticle, cortex, and medulla, each playing a specific role in determining the health, strength, and appearance of your hair.